Alert: Northern Giant Hornet

 Insect Bites and Stings, Medline Plus

-Insects and Scorpions - Workplace Safety and Health, CDC
+Insects and Scorpions at Work, CDC

 Pest Press - Bees, Wasps, and Yellowjackets, Washington State University Extension